konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 (for more complex protocols than Ben-Or).

 Now, as of June 2026, **the economics of formal proofs has changed**.
-I ran *Codex GPT 5.5 xhigh/high* and *Claude 4.8 xhigh/high* to write the complete proofs of inductiveness and safety of the Ben-Or protocol, both in Lean 4 and TLAPS.
+I ran *Codex GPT 5.5 xhigh/high* and *Claude 4.8 Opus xhigh/high* to write the complete proofs of inductiveness and safety of the Ben-Or protocol, both in Lean 4 and TLAPS.
 In both cases, the proofs took **about 4-5 days to generate**.
 At some point, both tools were stuck, so I had to help them.
 Also, one of the tools cheated in the proofs.
 Both in cases of Lean and TLAPS, the tools burned most of my weekly subscriptions.
 It is important to note that in both cases, **the tools were given the inductive invariant** in TLA<sup>+</sup> as a starting point.
 So